pydicom/pydicom/README.md

 # *pydicom*

-*pydicom* is a pure Python package for working with [DICOM](http://medical.nema.org/) files.
-It let's you read, modify and write DICOM data in an easy "pythonic" way.
+*pydicom* is a pure Python package for working with [DICOM](https://www.dicomstandard.org/) files.
+It lets you read, modify and write DICOM data in an easy "pythonic" way.

 As a pure Python package, *pydicom* can run anywhere Python runs without any other requirements, although if you're working with *Pixel Data* then we recommend you also install [NumPy](http://www.numpy.org).